Safety

 - Back off from the rider ahead when approaching a climb, climbing or descending

-- Give erratic riders more space—protect yourself now—talk with them later
+- Give erratic riders more space.
+Protect yourself now and talk with them later

-- Call out "On Your Left" or ring your bell when passing other group members
+- Call out "On Your Left" or ring your bell when passing other riders or pedestrians

 - Move right to let group members pass